-On March 2, 2022, Freshwater's Board of Directors approved the 2023-2027 Corporate Plan.
-The Plan was submitted to the Minister of Fisheries and Oceans and the Canadian Coast Guard and is pending approval by the Treasury Board.
+On February 17, 2023, Freshwater's Board of Directors approved the 2023/24 to 2027/28 Corporate Plan.
+The Plan was submitted to the Minister of Fisheries and Oceans and the Canadian Coast Guard and has been approved by the Treasury Board.